bocoup/web-platform-contribution-guide/src/bug-guide.rst

 For WHATWG standards, you need to `sign the participation agreement <https://participate.whatwg.org/>`__ in order to have a pull request accepted (regardless of what the change is).

+If the spec is changed, that's great!
+But it's not enough.
+Will browsers implement the change?
+Without writing a test in web-platform-tests and reporting a bug, `they might not be aware that the spec changed for several years <https://blog.whatwg.org/improving-interoperability>`__, at which point there may exist enough web content that expect the bug to exist that it's no longer possible for them to fix.

+See `example spec change pull request <https://github.com/w3c/fxtf-drafts/pull/148>`__.

 Write a web-platform-tests test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~